Have a question not featured here? Please give us the opportunity to answer it for you!

 Those who are receiving specific work for injuries or athletic considerations may be asked to wear sports tops and bottoms as they will be actively participating with movement, etc. and will not always be draped.

 Those who are visiting us for general wellness, relaxation or stress reduction massage can let us know their preference for oil, lotions, etc. Since you are unfamiliar with the massage table, she will tell you how to position yourself on the table (face up / face down, etc.) and will leave the room while you undress to your personal comfort level.
 Some undress completely while others leave their bottom underwear on while they receive a massage.
 It is always your choice regarding how much of your clothing you remove.
 We will adjust our techniques to your personal boundaries.
-Your modesty is always protected and you will be draped with a sheet and blanket except for the area that is currently being massaged.
+Your modesty is always protected and you will be draped with a sheet and blanket except for the area that is currently being massaged (and some areas can be massaged through the sheet).
 Please talk to your therapist if you have concerns in this area and remember that it is always your right to instruct the therapist to stop at any time during the massage if you are uncomfortable, either with the draping or the techniques.

 Please also let us know if you need pillow(s), more or less heat from our heated tables, or any other thing that we can do to enhance your session (perhaps you don't like the music that is playing!
 We can change it).